Joshkaki00/js-final-assessment/README.md

 # Customer Vehicle Data Library

-A JavaScript library for processing and analyzing customer and vehicle data.
+A TypeScript library for processing and analyzing customer and vehicle data.

 ## Installation